cc32d9/eosio_light_api/README.md

 skip-traces = true
 blacklist-tables-contract = atomicassets
 blacklist-tables-contract = atomicmarket
+blacklist-tables-contract = utxomng.xsat
+blacklist-tables-contract = playuplandme
+blacklist-tables-contract = eosio.evm
 EOT

 # You need to initialize the Chronicle database from the first block
 # in the state history archive.
 See the Chronicle Tutorial for more
 # details.
-You may point it to a temporarfy state history source during
+You may point it to a temporarfy state history source
-# the initialization and later switch to the production state history.
+# during the initialization and later switch to the production state
+# history.
+Big networks like WAX or EOS require a lot of RAM for
+# Chronicle to process the startup data.
+You may need a temporary
+# server with 256GB of RAM, or a lot of swap space.

 /usr/local/sbin/chronicle-receiver --config-dir=/srv/eos/chronicle-config \
  --data-dir=/srv/eos/chronicle-data \
  --host=my.ship.host.domain.com --port=8080 \